gbagan/hyperapp-transition-group/README.md

 - items: an array from the state that we want to display
-- getKey: a function which return a number or a string which identifies an element of items At any time, all elements of items must have a distinct key
+- getKey: a function which return a number or a string which identifies an element of items At any time, all elements of items must have a distinct key (default: x => x)
+- sortBy: "key" | "list" (default  "key")
+          Determine in what order appear the elements of items in the function viewItem If you want that respects the order of items, then use "list" but you can have glitch on transitions.
+          Otherwise, use "key"

 the child of TransitionGroup is a function viewItem :: (index, item, status) => vdom which render an element of items
 - index: the index of the item in the array
 - item: the element